wadmp/wadmp.github.io/src/gen3/explanations/companies/README.md

 ### How to view billing history?

-**To access the Billing item in the side menu, you must be in a root (top parent) company and have permissions to view Billing or be a Company Admin (A list of monthly invoices will appear).**
+* To access the Billing item in the side menu, you must be in a root (top parent) company and have permissions to view Billing or be a Company Admin (A list of monthly billing will appear).

 ![View Billing History](../images/companies/ViewBillingHistory.png "View Billing History")

 * **Billing Summaries list:**

-  Click on an invoice to view details or download it as a PDF by clicking the download button on the right (Arrow-Icon).
+  Click on an billing to view details or download it as a PDF by clicking the download button on the right (Arrow-Icon).

 ![Billing Summaries List](../images/companies/BillingSummariesList.png "Billing Summaries List")